robert17/iotf-rtd/docs/nodejs/node-js_devices.rst

 Events can be published at any of the three quality of service levels defined by the MQTT protocol.
 By default events will be published as QoS level 0.
 Please not that if you are using the Internet of Things Quickstart service, events can only be published at QoS level 0.

-Events can be published by using
+Events can be published by using:
 -   eventType - Type of event to be published e.g status, gps.
 -   eventFormat - Format of the event e.g json.
 -   data - Payload of the event.